Aylestone Road: Later history

 After moving back to Grace Road, Leicestershire removed the main stand from Aylestone Road in 1952–53 and reconstructed it at Grace Road, initially naming it the Richards Stand, before settling on its current name The Meet.
-Leicestershire returned to the ground in 1957, playing two matches in the County Championship against Derbyshire and Hampshire.
-Leicestershire's played their 399th and final first-class match at Aylestone Road in 1962, against Cambridge University.
+Leicestershire returned to the Aylestone Road ground in 1957, playing two matches in the County Championship against Derbyshire and Hampshire.
+Leicestershire played their 399th and final first-class match at Aylestone Road in 1962, against Cambridge University.
 In 1990, the ground played host to women's international cricket when it hosted two Women's One Day Internationals in the 1990 Women's European Cricket Cup between England women and the Netherlands women in the first match, and Denmark women and the Netherlands women in the second match.

 The ground is still used for cricket.
 It is the home ground of the Leicester Electricity Sports Cricket Club.
 Its playing area is greatly reduced and several outbuildings have been demolished, but the pavilion still stands.
 The ground has been substantially renovated by South Leicestershire College as part of a NatWest Cricket Force initiative.